Pacman, now with ghosts.

 Academic Dishonesty: We will be checking your code against other submissions in the class for logical redundancy.
 If you copy someone else's code and submit it with minor changes, we will know.
 These cheat detectors are quite hard to fool, so please don't try.
 We trust you all to submit your own work only; please don't let us down.
 If you do, we will pursue the strongest consequences available to us.

 Getting Help: You are not alone!
 If you find yourself stuck on something, contact the course staff for help.
 Office hours, section, and the newsgroup are there for your support; please use them.
 If you can't make our office hours, let us know and we will schedule more.
 We want these projects to be rewarding and instructional, not frustrating and demoralizing.
 But, we don't know when or how to help unless you ask.

-Piazza: Post your questions (but not project solutions) on Piazza.
-Please be careful not to post spoilers to the newsgroup.
+Newsgroup: Post your questions (but not project solutions) on the bSpace newsgroup.

 First, play a game of classic Pacman:

 python pacman.py -p ReflexAgentNote that it plays quite poorly even on simple layouts: